alyboba/cfms-website.github.io/src/site/_news/call-for-applications-travel-awards-to-sgm-2018.md

 Additional information on the travel awards can be found [here](https://www.cfms.org/resources/md-travel-awards.html).

-&nbsp;

-Deadline to apply is March 2, 2018.
+Deadline to apply is **March 2, 2018, 11:59PM EST**.

 Applications and questions should be emailed to Victoria Januszkiewicz, Atlantic Regional Representative, at [atlantic@cfms.org](mailto:atlantic@cfms.org).
+Applications are available in [English](/uploads/SGM2018 Application form_ENG.doc) and [French](/uploads/SGM2018 Application form_FRA.docx).&nbsp;